(Added December 2017)

 Before using this sketch, you should physically connect whatever the sources of your excitatory and inhibitory conductance waveforms are to analog inputs A1 and A12 of the Teensy microcontroller.

-If you find that the recorded data is too noisy given this configuration, the first thing to try is to reduce the sampling frequency (e.g., from 100 kHz to 50 kHz or 25 kHz).
+If you find that the recorded data are too noisy given this configuration, the first thing to try is to reduce the sampling frequency (e.g., from 100 kHz to 50 kHz or 25 kHz).
 Doing this allows the microcontroller to average more samples at its analog inputs.
 This results in slower (but still fast) signals that are smoother.

 (2) Saved conductances